Vikash-8090-Yadav/Solidity-Pathshala/Level1/Freelancer/Readme.md

 * Then the project receives acceptance from the client.
 * And then freelancer starts the working on the project.

-## Brief introduction about the code (I have commented the code in the contract itself)
+## Brief introduction about the code (also see comment in the contract)

 1. `addSchedule()` this function takes three argument `shortCode`, `description` and `amount` and adds the project to the schedule.
 2. `acceptProject()` after the proposal freelancer can agree with client and accepts the project.